sikaeducation/curriculum/courses/301/standards/build-static-pages-react/topics/react-images/README.md

 ## Importing Images

-In most cases, you're better off importing an image the same you would import a JavaScript module.
+For static images in apps like logos, you're better off importing them the same way you import JavaScript modules.

 ```jsx
 import image from "./assets/image.jpg"